gradle/gradle/subprojects/docs/src/docs/design/gradle-module-metadata-specification.md

 #### Standard attributes

-- `org.gradle.api.attributes.Usage` indicates the purpose of the variant.
+- `org.gradle.usage` indicates the purpose of the variant.
 See the `org.gradle.api.attributes.Usage` class for more details.
 Value must be a string.
 - `org.gradle.native.debuggable` indicates native binaries that are debuggable.
 Value must be a boolean.

 ### `available-at` value